 Bosch Dishwasher Pricing

 Bosch edges out Miele in terms of general affordability.
-As an example, Bosch Ascenta series dishwashers are stripped down in functionaly to the point of featuring plastic tubs and cost about $500.
+As an example, Bosch 100 series dishwashers are stripped down in functionaly to the point of featuring plastic tubs and cost about $500.

-Bosch 300 and 500 Series possess most features desired by modern customers and offered at a price point lower than $800.
-Also, Bosch runs many promotions during the year to help accelerate sales of these models.
+Bosch's 300 and 500 Series possess most features desired by modern customers and are offered at a price point lower than $800.
+Bosch also runs many promotions during the year to help accelerate sales of these models.

-Only at 800 Series you will start noticing the advanced features and visible quality enhancements among Bosch dishwashers. (e.g. better racking, flexible interior, most quiet operation etc.).
+Only at the Bosch 800 Series will you start noticing the advanced features and visible quality enhancements among Bosch dishwashers. (e.g. better racking, flexible interior, most quiet operation etc.).

-Bosch Benchmark Series have all luxury features and are priced between $1100 - $2000.
-Again, many Bosch Benchmark dishwashers come with rebates that might save you $200 per dishwasher.
-Keep in mind Bosch runs kitchen package promotions throughout the year with a simple 10 - 15% savings opportunities.
+Models in Bosch's Benchmark Series have all-luxury features and are priced between $1100 - $2000.
+Many Bosch Benchmark dishwashers come with rebates that might save you $200 per dishwasher.
+Keep in mind that Bosch also runs kitchen package promotions throughout the year with 10 - 15% savings opportunities.

 Miele Dishwasher Pricing

-Unlike Bosch and rest of the manufacturers, Miele does not comprimise on features and quality of their dishwashers based on model series.
+Unlike Bosch and many other manufacturers, Miele does not compromise on features and quality of their dishwashers based on model series.
 That’s not to say that Miele machines are overpriced—they simply occupy a slightly more high-end space within the market.
 Along with those premiums come more powerful operations, additional features and added functionality.
-From the entry level to the commercial line all Miele dishwashers share the same industrial pump system.
+From the entry-level to the commercial line, all Miele dishwashers share the same industrial pump system.
 All parts are heavily tested and feature the latest technology.

-Miele Classic Plus series dishwashers start at $799 during promotional times and fit the needs of most families.
+Miele's Classic Plus series of dishwashers start at $999 during promotional times and fit the needs of most families.

-Miele Crystal Series have most advanced features and convenience such as water softener, auto-open door and start at $1499.
+The Miele Crystal Series has most advanced features and other conveniences such as water softener and an auto-open door.
+These models start at $1499.

-Miele Diamond Series start at $2499 and are fully featured.
+Miele's Diamond Series starts at $2499 and is fully-stocked with all of the luxury features.
 In addition, the 5 year warranty is standard in this series.

-Miele offers professional grade dishwashers for home as well as for commercial and scientific use.
-Miele professional dishwashers feature NSF certified sanitization, super fast cycles (6 minutes), ability to load with specialized racks.
+Miele offers professional grade dishwashers for home as well as commercial and scientific use.
+Miele professional dishwashers feature NSF certified sanitization, super fast cycles (6 minutes), and the ability to load with specialized racks.

 It’s all about deciding for yourself what exactly you want and need out of your dishwasher.
-Both Miele and Bosch machines demand a premium price for their premium quality, but good new is that there is a range of machines at various price points from which to choose.
+Both Miele and Bosch machines demand a premium price for their premium quality, but good news is that there is a range of machines at various price points to choose from.